snubwoody/wakunguma.com/src/articles/rust-performance.md

 > The system linker on many platforms is slow and doesn't have multi-threading.

+Of course when you compare the compile times to other languages like C++ it's fairly on par.
+But rust isn't only used at a low level, it's kind of an amalgamation between low and high level programming and is often used for both.

 - Linking
 - Generic functions (Monomorphisation)
 - https://www.reddit.com/r/rust/comments/1n5yty9/faster_linking_times_with_1900_stable_on_linux/